matthiasmullie/mullie.eu/_posts/2013-07-05-mysql-as-a-search-engine.md

 # MySQL is not a search engine

-MySQL is a relational database, no search engine.
+MySQL is a relational database, not a search engine.
 While it does provide some tools to search inside the data it holds, you're better of integrating a real search engine if you're looking for a full-fledged solution.
 Some of the most popular (open source) search engines are:

 * [Lucene](http://lucene.apache.org/core)
 * [Sphinx](http://sphinxsearch.com/)